Kushaltho/post-install-config/README.md

 <img src="https://i.imgur.com/UldqTwt.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Deparments are used to divide and class so that when errors/tickets come through it can be directed towars the right deparemnt such as when there is a subnetting problem we would send it to the networking department.
+Departments are used to divide and class so that when errors/tickets come through it can be directed towards the right department such as when there is a subnetting problem we would send it to the networking department.

     Admin Panel -> Agents -> Departments

     Create department "System Administrators"

-    Leave the defualt settings
+    Leave the default settings

 </p>
 <br />